Installing JBoss / WildFly server in Eclipse

 Step 1: Install Eclipse

-The first step is obviously to install Eclipse: https://www.eclipse.org/downloads/
+The first step is to download the Eclipse installer from: https://www.eclipse.org/downloads/

 Step 2: Install JBoss Tools